Four Months Later

 "Begin!"
 Park shouted.

-Seo-yeon attacked immediately.
-Fast punch aimed at Yoo's face.
+Seo-yeon attacked immediately with a fast punch aimed at Yoo's face.

-Yoo blocked two, dodged one, got hit by the sweep.
-Fell hard.
+Yoo blocked two, dodged one, got hit by the sweep, and fell hard.

 "Point!"
 Park announced.

-Yoo stood, frustrated.
-His mind knew how to fight—he'd watched hundreds of hours of combat footage, analyzed every technique.
-But his body couldn't execute.
+Yoo stood, frustrated, his mind knew how to fight, he already watched hundreds of hours of combat footage, analyzed every technique, but his body execution was top tier trash.

 Theory means nothing without practice.

-They reset.
-This time, Yoo tried different approach.
-Instead of blocking, he used footwork.
-Let Seo-yeon's attacks miss by millimeters.
-Conserved energy.
-Waited for opening.
+Yoo tried different approach, so instead of blocking, he used footwork, allowing Seo-yeon's attacks miss by millimeters, conserved energy and waited for an opening.

-She overextended on a kick.
-He grabbed her leg, used Bind to thread energy around her ankle—not to hurt, just to disrupt balance.
+She overextended on a kick, he grabbed her leg, used Bind to thread energy around her ankle, not aiming to hurt, just to disrupt balance.

 She fell.